Lex-DRL/Navetsea-S3-AWPI/README.md

 ### Default vs non-default
 `Default` mods replace the built-in (default) appearance. **THERE COULD BE ONLY ONE DEFAULT REPLACEMENT** installed at a time (not only from Navetsea's mods, but across your whole `Sims 3` profile).

-`Non-default` ones add a new skintone to the pallete.
+`Non-default` ones add a new skintone to the pallete with their own unique ID (that is, they appear **in addition** to the default ones).
+These skin IDs are gonna be saved in your game.
+So you need to keep in mind that in order to continue the game later, you must have the same additional skins installed or the game will break.

+If you decided to remove a non-default skin after playing for a while, you'll need to use additional tools like [nrass Master Controller](https://www.nraas.net/community/MasterController).

 ## Present mods
 > __IMPORTANT__: If you have any of the missing mods, **PLEASE SHARE THEM** *(See [Contributing](#contributing))*.